- Advantages over Urine MC+S

 - Check silica gel crystals are present in the container to ensure the sticks have been kept dry

-- Dip it – stick the stick all the way in, no need to leave it in for very long.
+- Dip it – stick the stick all the way in, ensure all of the test areas have been in contact with the urine.
 Shake off the excess, and perhaps dab it on a paper towel.

-- Wait the desired amount of time and note down the results!
-Hold the dipstick parallel to the ends of the tube, not to the length of the tube.
+- Wait the required amount of time (different test patches require a different wait time) and note down the results.
+The time required for each inidivdual test is usually listed on urine diptick container – for example, leucocytes often require a 2 minute wait.
 The times down the side of the bottle are the time from 0, not the time between each result.

-- Say what irregularities are present, and what would you do to test them furthur
+- If in your exam – explain what irregularities are present, and what would you do to test them further

 - Put the lid back on, put the sample back.
 Take gloves off (yellow bin) and wash your hands.